 Improving the quality of workplace outputs and reducing the need for humans to engage in laborious, repetitive or high-risk tasks.

 Assistive robotics & robot-human interaction (cobots)

-Supporting humans to undertake a range of tasks.
-Assisting the elderly and people with disabilities to engage more fully with life (search and rescue, intelligent patient transfer, walking assistant, step-climbing wheelchair, robotic exoskeleton)
+Supporting humans to undertake a range of tasks (manufacturing, search and rescue).
+Assisting the elderly and people with disabilities to engage more fully with life (intelligent patient transfer, walking assistant, step-climbing wheelchair, robotic exoskeleton).